2019 Fiesta Bowl (December): Game summary

-First quarter
+First half

 Clemson won the coin toss, and deferred possession to the second half, giving Ohio State the opening kickoff.
-Ohio State's offense started strong and following a difficult catch by Garrett Wilson would find themselves at the 5 yard line but would be unable to reach the endzone settling for a Blake Haubeil field goal to take a 3–0 lead.
-On their first possession Clemson would drive to Ohio State's 32 before attempting a field goal that sailed wide left, keeping the score at 3–0.
+Ohio State's offense started strong, marching down the field and following a difficult catch by Garrett Wilson found themselves at the 5 yard line but would be unable to reach the endzone, settling for a Blake Haubeil field goal to take a 3–0 lead.
+On their first possession, Clemson would drive to Ohio State's 32 before attempting a field goal that sailed wide left, keeping the score at 3–0.
 On the first play on the ensuing drive Ohio State's J.K.
 Dobbins broke free for a 68-yard touchdown run to give the Buckeyes a 10–0 lead.
 On the next drive Clemson would drive into Ohio State territory before stalling out and punting the ball to Ohio State, pinning the Buckeyes at their own 9-yard line.
 On their next possession, Ohio State would gain just 9 yards and would punt.
 Clemson's offense would fail to capitalize on the strong field position, going three and out and punting the ball for a touchback.
 Ohio State started their drive on their 25 and were soon faced with a 3rd and 2.
-On 3rd down and the final play of the quarter Dobbins would once again break free for a big run, running 64 yards to Clemson's 8 yard line before Tanner Muse made a shoestring tackle to prevent a touchdown.
+On 3rd down and the final play of the first quarter, Dobbins would once again break free for a big run, running 64 yards to Clemson's 8 yard line before Tanner Muse made a shoestring tackle to prevent a touchdown.
+Ohio State began the second quarter with a 1st and goal on the Clemson 8 yard line and were soon faced with a 3rd and goal.

-Second quarter

-Ohio State began the quarter with a 1st and goal on the Clemson 8 yard line and were soon faced with a 3rd and goal.
 On 3rd down, Dobbins swung out to the flat and appeared to catch a touchdown from Justin Fields, however upon video review it was ruled that Dobbins failed to make the catch, forcing Ohio State to once again settle for a field goal inside Clemson's 10 yard line, making the score 13–0.
 Following the Ohio State's score Clemson's offense would once again struggle, going 3 and out and punting.
 Ohio State would then drive 78 yards to Clemson's 11 yard line before kicking a field goal; their 3rd field goal inside the red zone, to make the score 16–0.
-On the ensuing drive Clemson would drive to the Ohio State 45, following a failed 3rd down conversion Clemson's drive would stay alive on a Shaun Wade targeting penalty.
+On the ensuing drive Clemson would drive to the Ohio State 45.
+Following a failed 3rd down conversion Clemson's drive would stay alive on a Shaun Wade targeting penalty.
 Clemson would take advantage of this penalty with a Travis Etienne touchdown rush to cut the lead to 16–7 with 2:45 remaining in the half.
 Ohio State would then go 3 and out, punting the ball back to Clemson.
 On the third play of the drive, Trevor Lawerence would elude defenders running 67 yards for a touchdown, Clemson's second in less than 2 minutes to make the score 16–14 at the half.

+Second half